Women may have a greenish yellow, frothy, fishy-smelling vaginal discharge with irritation and soreness in the genital area.

-Many people with trichomoniasis also have gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, and throat or the membranes that cover... read more or other STIs.
+People with trichomoniasis may also have gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, or throat, or the membranes that cover... read more or other STIs.

 Symptoms of Trichomoniasis

 In women, the infection usually starts with a greenish yellow, frothy, fishy-smelling discharge from the vagina.
 In some women, the discharge is slight.
 The genital area may be irritated and sore, and sexual intercourse may be painful.
 In severe cases, the genital area and surrounding skin may be inflamed, and the tissues around the vagina's opening (labia) may be swollen.
 Urination may be painful or frequent, as occurs in a bladder infection.
 Urinary and vaginal symptoms may occur alone or together.

 Most men with trichomoniasis of the urethra (the tube carries urine from the bladder out of the body) have no or only mild symptoms, but they can still infect their sex partners.
 Some men have a frothy discharge from the penis, pain during urination, and an urge to urinate frequently.

 Examination and sometimes culture of a sample of the discharge or urine

 Women with vaginal infections Overview of Vaginitis (Vaginal Infection or Inflammation) Vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.
 Vaginal infections are caused by infectious organisms (such as bacteria... read more as well as their sex partners